WhirlWolf/Show-Tracker/README.md

 Organizes information added by you.<br><br>

-Notifies about new episode episode and sets reminder.
+Notifies about new episode and sets reminder.

 <br>